Rowing machines provide an effective full-body workout. But which is the best rowing machine? And which should be avoided? Keep reading to find out.

 If you're looking for a simple machine for a daily workout, the Body Sculpture BR3010 is a great option.
 It doesn't provide the resistance or features to challenge intermediate or advanced rowers, but for beginners it's one of the best value rowers.
 It's also the cheapest model on this list by a considerable amount.

-Another budget rowing machine that provides great value is the Christopeit Sport Cambridge II.
-While we wouldn't recommend it above the JLL R200 for most people, the higher maximum user weight of 120kg makes it better suited for larger people.
+Another budget rowing machine that provides great value is the XS Sports R010.
+While we wouldn't recommend it above the JLL R200 for most people, it shares many of the same features and is available for a similar price.

 Best Mid-Range Rowing Machines